 If you're traveling with pets, you are welcome to take them on your hike so long as they are leashed.
 But be aware, dogs are not allowed on the boardwalks.

 The Harry Hampton Visitor Center is open daily from 9 a.m. to 5 p.m. year-round.
-Admission to the park, which is outside Columbia, is free.
+Admission to the park, located outside Columbia, is free.
 For more information, click here or call (803) 776-4396.